robotcodedev/robotcode/docs/03_reference/cli.md

 **Options:**
 - `--stdio`

    Run in `stdio` mode.
-(Equivalent to `--mode stdio`) *NOTE:* This option is mutually exclusive with options: pipe, tcp, socket, bind, pipe-server, pipe-name, port, mode.  [env var: ROBOTCODE_STDIO]
+(Equivalent to `--mode stdio`) *NOTE:* This option is mutually exclusive with options: pipe, pipe-name, port, bind, socket, mode, pipe-server, tcp.  [env var: ROBOTCODE_STDIO]

 - `--tcp [<ADDRESS>:]<PORT>`

    Run in `tcp` server mode and listen at the given port.
-(Equivalent to `--mode tcp --port <port>`) *NOTE:* This option is mutually exclusive with options: pipe, stdio, socket, pipe-server, pipe-name, port, mode.
+(Equivalent to `--mode tcp --port <port>`) *NOTE:* This option is mutually exclusive with options: pipe, pipe-name, port, stdio, socket, mode, pipe-server.

 - `--socket [<ADDRESS>:]<PORT>`

    Run in `socket` mode and connect to the given port.
-(Equivalent to `--mode socket --port <port>`) *NOTE:* This option is mutually exclusive with options: pipe, stdio, tcp, pipe-server, pipe-name, port, mode.
+(Equivalent to `--mode socket --port <port>`) *NOTE:* This option is mutually exclusive with options: pipe, pipe-name, port, stdio, mode, pipe-server, tcp.

 - `--pipe NAME`

    Run in `pipe` mode and connect to the given pipe name.
-(Equivalent to `--mode pipe --pipe-name <name>`) *NOTE:* This option is mutually exclusive with options: stdio, socket, bind, pipe-server, tcp, pipe-name, port, mode.
+(Equivalent to `--mode pipe --pipe-name <name>`) *NOTE:* This option is mutually exclusive with options: pipe-name, port, stdio, bind, socket, mode, pipe-server, tcp.

 - `--pipe-server NAME`

    Run in `pipe-server` mode and listen at the given pipe name.
-(Equivalent to `--mode pipe-server --pipe-name <name>`) *NOTE:* This option is mutually exclusive with options: pipe, stdio, socket, bind, tcp, pipe-name, port, mode.
+(Equivalent to `--mode pipe-server --pipe-name <name>`) *NOTE:* This option is mutually exclusive with options: pipe, pipe-name, port, stdio, bind, socket, mode, tcp.

 - `--mode [stdio|tcp|socket|pipe|pipe-server]`

-   The mode to use for the debug launch server. *NOTE:* This option is mutually exclusive with options: pipe, stdio, tcp, pipe-server, socket.  [env var: ROBOTCODE_MODE; default: stdio]
+   The mode to use for the debug launch server. *NOTE:* This option is mutually exclusive with options: pipe, stdio, socket, pipe-server, tcp.  [env var: ROBOTCODE_MODE; default: stdio]

 - `--port PORT`